NFT-com/analytics/cmd/analytics-api/README.md

 ## GraphQL Playground

 The API provides a command line option to enable [GraphQL Playground](https://github.com/graphql/graphql-playground), and IDE for GraphQL development.
-By default GraphQL Playground is disabled, but can be enabled using the `--enable-playground` command line option.
+By default, GraphQL Playground is disabled, but can be enabled using the `--enable-playground` command line option.
 The URL where GraphQL Playground is hosted can be set using the `--playground-path` command line option.

 ## GraphQL Query Complexity